 Chorus is for students to sing and make music together!
 No singing experience is necessary and students will not be required to sing solo.
 Students explore the fundamentals of singing including proper posture, breathing techniques, intonation, and phrasing.
-Repertoire will include simple choral pieces in unison and with harmony.
+Repertoire includes simple choral pieces in unison and with harmony.
 The joy of singing is what this experience is all about!

-Music & MovementMusic & Movement classes are based on the pedagogical theories of Orff, Kodaly, and Dalcroze.
+Music & Movement classes are based on the pedagogical theories of Orff, Kodaly, and Dalcroze.
 Students explore musical elements through movement, folk songs, games, and other hands-on activities.

 - Matching pitch with the voice